 regedit.exe), go to the following key and fix the path to

-Hope you find the Open with Notepad++ context menu useful and a little bit easier to access than using the Open with menu.
+I hope you find the context menu addition useful and a little bit easier to access than using the Open with menu.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: